tbaltrushaitis/cmdb-rtm/README.md

 - [ ] Implement business logic within a real ES6 Class instances
 - [x] ~~Create repository~~ (Done v0.0.0)

-See the [Changelog][Changelog] for the history of project changes and improvements.
+See the [Changelog][Changelog] for the history of the project changes and improvements.

 ---